simon-brooke/testgen/README.md

     (generate-tests <filename>)

 It will attempt to read function definitions from the indicated file and generate as Clojure source a set of clojure.test test definitions for the code passed.
-Currently the output goes to a file just called 'output'.
+The output goes into my best guess at the appropriate place.
 For example:

     (deftest
      test-write-test